dhis2/dhis2-releases/releases/2.34/README.md

 - Function names in predictor expressions are now case sensitive and must match the predictor function names in the DHIS 2 User Guide.
 Previously they were case-insensitive.
 As part of the upgrade to 2.34, functions names in existing predictor expressions are automatically converted to the correct case.

 - The stddev function in predictor expressions is now the same as stddevSamp, for consistency with other parts of DHIS 2 and with general usage.
 Previously, stddev was synonymous with stddevPop in predictor expressions.
-As part of the upgrade to 2.34, references to stddev in existing predictor expressions are automatically replaced with stddevPop, to keep the same functionality for predictors that are already defined.
+As part of the upgrade to 2.34, references to stddev in existing predictor expressions are automatically replaced with stddevPop.

 ## Process